Biography of George Orwell

 1947: On Christmas Eve he is taken to Hairmyres Hospital, near Glasgow, suffering from tuberculosis of the left lung.

 1948: He is well enough to return to Jura in July where he revises “Nineteen Eighty Four.”

 1949: “Nineteen Eighty Four” is published and sells over 400,000 copies in its first year.
 Still suffering from ill health he moves to the Cotswolds Sanatorium in Cranham in Gloucestershire.
-He is moved to University College London in September and marries for the second time in October.
-His bride, Sonia Bronwell, an editorial assistant with Horizon magazine, is at his bedside.
+He is moved to University College London in September and marries for the second time on 13th October.
+His bride, Sonia Brownell, an editorial assistant with Horizon magazine, is at his bedside.
 After his marriage he goes to Spain to fight in the Spanish Civil War.

 When and Where did he Die?